 Students are introduced to theoretical concepts and principles of psychiatric-mental health nursing.
 The concepts and principles are integrated in the provision of holistic nursing care for vulnerable individuals, families, and groups in a variety of psychiatric inpatient and outpatient settings.
-Prerequisites/Co-requisites: All Nursing 100 level courses, BIO 230/231, PSY 101, NUR 201/202
+Prerequisites: All Nursing 100 level courses, PSY 101, Co-requisite: NUR 201/202, Prerequisites/Co-requisite: BIO 230/231